nrkno/dotnetskolen/README.md

-  build-server      Interact with servers started by a build. clean             Clean build outputs of a .NET project. format            Apply style preferences to a project or solution. help              Show command line help. list              List project references of a .NET project. msbuild           Run Microsoft Build Engine (MSBuild) commands. new               Create a new .NET project or file. nuget             Provides additional NuGet commands.
+  build-server      Interact with servers started by a build. clean             Clean build outputs of a .NET project. format            Apply style preferences to a project or solution. help              Opens the reference page in a browser for the specified command. list              List packages or references of a .NET project. msbuild           Run Microsoft Build Engine (MSBuild) commands. new               Create a new .NET project or file. nuget             Provides additional NuGet commands.